PACIFIC HISTORIC PARKS

 Coming to Visit?

-The museum store is open Monday through Saturday 10:00 am to 2:00 pm.
+The museum store will be open Monday through Saturday 10:00 am to 2:00 pm once the park reopens

 Out of respect for the patients who still reside in the park, the number of visitors allowed to tour Kalaupapa is limited to 100 people per day, and visitors must be at last 16 years of age.
 Visits can be booked with Damien Tours (808-567-6171).